Symptoms Of A Bad Starter Solenoid

 2. Starter Motor Stays On After Engine Starts

-A starter motor makes a distinct grinding/whining sound when cranking an engine over, but only for a moment.
+A starter motor makes a distinct grinding/whining noise when cranking an engine over, but only for a moment.
 Once the engine is running, the starter should shut off.
 But, if the solenoid has failed, the starter may continue rotating.

 3. Nothing Happens When Attempting Startup